dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 }
 ```

-Let's rename the source files that gradle created into a proper package and with a correct name to have:
+Let's fix the source files that gradle created so that we have proper package:

 ```
 $ tree java